-Note: All college visits must be approved by Administration in writing prior to the visit.
+Note: All college visits / job shadows must have documentation from the college or work place to be counted as an excused absence.
+After the allotted 3, all visits must be approved by Administration in writing prior to the visit.
 Please use the Planned Absence form available in the main office.

-IMPORTANT Documentation must be presented within ten school days of returning to school for each absence, even if a student is not in danger of accumulating six absences.
+- IMPORTANT Documentation must be presented within ten school days of returning to school for each absence, even if a student is not in danger of accumulating six absences. - 3.
+All absences, whether for an entire day or just a portion thereof, must be documented with appropriate notes.

-- 3. All absences, whether for an entire day or just a portion thereof, must be documented with appropriate notes. - 4.
-Absences due to vacations or family trips will count toward the total number of unexcused absences. - 5.
+- 4. Absences due to vacations or family trips will count toward the total number of unexcused absences. - 5.
 Planned absence forms may be obtained in the Main Office.
-This form should be completed with signatures from all the student's teachers and parent(s) or guardian(s) and then submitted to the Principal two weeks prior to the absence?.
+This form should be completed with signatures from all the student's teachers and parent(s) or guardian(s) and then submitted to the Principal two weeks prior to the absence.
 The attendance policy will be enforced. - 6.
-If a student exceeds six unexcused absences in each class during the semester, he or she is able to appeal to a committee composed of the Principal, Assistant Principal, school counselor, teacher, and the school nurse (if applicable) to review the reasons for the absences.
+If a student exceeds six unexcused absences in each class during the semester, he or she is able to appeal to a committee composed of the Assistant Principal, Director of School Counseling, Student's School Counselor to review the reasons for the absences.
 (See Attendance Appeal Procedure.) - 7.
-Students should not arrive to school prior to 7 a.m.
+After 7 EXCUSED (parent notified Excused absences) or UNEXCUSED absences the school administration will have a parent / student meeting.
+If written documentation is accompanied with the absences the CHS Administration and the ChAT Child Assistant Team will evaluate if a meeting with the parents would be necessary. - 8.
+Students should not arrive to school prior to 7 a.m unless they are there due to a school sponsored event or the school busses have dropped off early.
 Students may not leave school grounds once they have arrived at school.
 All students must be in their first period classes by 7:35 a.m.
-Students arriving to class after this time will be considered tardy and must sign in at the Main Office and obtain a tardy slip. - 8.
-The School Administration will make the final determination as to whether or not an absence is excused. - 9 See Athletic Code about Athletics Attendance Policy.
+Students arriving to class after this time will be considered tardy and must sign in at the Main Office and obtain a tardy slip.

+The School Administration will make the final determination as to whether or not an absence is excused.

+See Athletic Code about Athletics Attendance Policy.
 If you have any questions, contact the Athletic Department.